mandycm/index_sorting/README.md

 1. CSV file containing well position of a sorted event and its signal in all the recorded parameters
 2. CSV file containing the header information

-I have included some sample files I used for testing this script:
+I have included some sample files that I used to test this script:
 - FCS file from a 96-well plate sort (Plate1_96w.fcs).
 H10-12 are empty in this sort.
 All other wells have a single cell sorted.
 - Index data output from the 96w plate example (Plate1_96w_index.csv)
 - Header descriptor output from the 96w plate example (Plate1_96w_descriptors.csv)